‘Spider-Man: Homecoming’ Trailer Looks Like Promo For ‘Iron Man 4’

 There are a few blink and miss it moments of Tom Holland’s Spider-Man zipping around fighting crime in a hoodie and goggles.
 You’ve got to love that Peter Parker found a way to go to the ball even without the dress his fairy godmother took back from him.
 Take that, hypocritical Iron Man!

 The highlight of the trailer must be Parker’s camaraderie with chubby buddy Ned Leeds, played with a comedic hand by Jacob Batalon.
-Leeds catches Parker on the ceiling and outs him as a super hero, then peppers him with amusing questions about his powers and even talks the much smaller Holland into letting him try on his Spidey suit.
+Leeds catches Parker on the ceiling and outs him as a superhero, then peppers him with amusing questions about his powers and even talks the much smaller Holland into letting him try on his Spidey suit.

 Familiar Looking Scenes